Chapter 36.70B RCW

 NOTES:

-(b) That the application is incomplete and what is necessary to make the application complete.
+(ii) That the application is incomplete and that the procedural submission requirements of the local government have not been met.
+The determination shall outline what is necessary to make the application procedurally complete.

-(2) A project permit application is complete for purposes of this section when it meets the procedural submission requirements of the local government and is sufficient for continued processing even though additional information may be required or project modifications may be undertaken subsequently.
+(2) A project permit application is complete for purposes of this section when it meets the procedural submission requirements of the local government, as outlined on the project permit application.
+Additional information or studies may be required or project modifications may be undertaken subsequent to the procedural review of the application by the local government.
 The determination of completeness shall not preclude the local government from requesting additional information or studies either at the time of the notice of completeness or subsequently if new information is required or substantial changes in the proposed action occur.
+However, if the procedural submission requirements, as outlined on the project permit application have been provided, the need for additional information or studies may not preclude a completeness determination.

-(3) The determination of completeness may include the following as optional information:
+(3) The determination of completeness may include or be combined with the following:

 (a) A preliminary determination of those development regulations that will be used for project mitigation;

-(c) Other information the local government chooses to include.
+(c) Other information the local government chooses to include; or

 NOTES: